H.R. 2902: SOAR Act of 2025

 Who benefits from H.R.
 2902?

-Patients who need liquid or high-flow oxygen
+Patients who need portable or liquid oxygen to leave the house

 Respiratory therapists